smmakowski/basic-starter/README.md

   - When referencing them as a source in your html, the URL will be "./images/YOURFILENAME.EXENTSION".

 ## Requirements

-* This starter comes pre-linked to the required files through their respective CDNs *
-* No need for installing dependencies or anything like that *
+This starter comes pre-linked to the required files through their respective CDNs No need for installing dependencies or anything like that
 - Bootstrap v3.3.7
-- Normalize v7.0.0
 - Font Awesome v4.7.0
 - jQuery v3.2.1

 ## Contributing
-If there is anything that I am missing, or something you think I should add feel free submit a pull request with any changes.
+If there is anything that I am missing, or something you think I should add feel free submit a pull request with any changes, or message me on facebook if your in the freecodecamp earth or freecodecamp san jose group.
 No need to follow any strict contributing guidlines or style guides for this one.
 Thanks!